Best-Effort Policies for Robust Markov Decision Processes: Related Work

 Related are \emph{lexicographic orderings} over objectives for MDPs~\citep{DBLP:conf/aaai/WrayZM15} and algorithms for stochastic games that progressively prune suboptimal actions per objective~\citep{Chatterjee2024}.
 While our algorithm is conceptually similar, the refinement to \besteffort policies requires different reasoning over the dominance order over policies.
 In \emph{multi-objective MDPs} (MOMDPs), multiple objectives are combined, leading to Pareto optimality~\citep{10.1007/978-3-030-45190-5_19,10.1007/978-3-540-71209-1_6}.
 While MOMDPs require a trade-off between the objectives, our setting uses \besteffort as a hard refinement within the \optimalrobust policies.
 Finally, weakly related are partial orders over states of MDPs~\citep{10.1007/978-3-319-89366-2_20} and monotonicity in parametric Markov chains~\citep{DBLP:conf/atva/SpelJK19}.

 While we focus on $s$-rectangular RMDPs, our definitions of \besteffort and dominance carry over to other models, such as $k$- or non-rectangular RMDPs~\cite{DBLP:conf/icml/MannorSST04,DBLP:journals/mor/GoyalG23,DBLP:conf/aaai/GadotDKELM24} and parametric MDPs~\cite{DBLP:conf/atva/QuatmannD0JK16}.
 However, computing optimal policies for these models is much harder---up to NP-hard for general non-rectangular RMDPs~\cite{DBLP:journals/mor/WiesemannKR13}.
-Moreover, our canonical representation of the value function requires the uncertainty to be independent between the states, which is not the case for such models.
+Thus, adapting dynamic programming methods to these models is still an open problem.